WenliFei417/my-recipes/README.md

 ## ✨ Highlights

+- **AI-Powered Recipe Recommendation** — Users describe what they want to eat, and OpenAI (gpt-4o-mini) recommends matching dishes from the existing recipe collection via a Vercel Serverless Function
-- **Serverless Architecture** — No traditional backend; GitHub serves as both database and image host
+- **Serverless Architecture** — No traditional backend; GitHub serves as both database and image host, OpenAI API called through Vercel Serverless Functions
 - **GitHub-as-Database** — Recipe data (JSON) and images stored directly in a GitHub repository via the Contents API
 - **GitHub OAuth Admin System** — Secure admin login with GitHub OAuth; only the repo owner can manage recipes
 - **Bilingual with Smart Fallback** — Full Chinese/English support with one-click switching; untranslated fields automatically fall back to the available language